Frequently Asked Questions

 Will I be able to make films at LACC?

 Yes, the Cinema Program is very hands-on oriented.
 In the first semester, you will make three short digital projects in Cinema 2.
-In subsequent semesters, you have several opportunities to make short 16mm or digital video productions.
+In subsequent semesters, you have several opportunities to make short digital video productions.

 Will I own the film(s) I produce at LACC?